dqj5182/gSDF/README.md

 # gSDF: Geometry-Driven Signed Distance Functions for 3D Hand-Object Reconstruction (CVPR 2023)

-This repository is the official implementation of [gSDF: Geometry-Driven Signed Distance Functions for 3D Hand-Object Reconstruction](https://arxiv.org/abs/2304.11970).
+This repository is implementation of [gSDF](https://arxiv.org/abs/2304.11970).

 ## Installation
 Please follow instructions listed below to build the environment.